cakebread/yolk/README.rst

  * Upgrade all installed Python packages:

-  {{{Warning: You only want to do this inside a virtualenv.
+ Warning: You only want to do this inside a virtualenv.
 If you're using Linux, use your package manager to install Python packages globally whenever possible.
+Think twice before upgrading all packages system-wide on OSX.

      $ pip install -U `yolk -U | awk '{print $1}'`
-}}}

 Changes